santoshk17/ai/_posts/2018-11-6-welcome-to-jekyll.markdown

 permalink: /archivers/hello
 ---
 ## Introduction ##
 There are 22 [official](https://en.wikipedia.org/wiki/Languages_with_official_status_in_India) languages in India.
+The script of these languages also varies a lot.

 <!--more-->

-GitHub Flavored Markdown is supported.

 ```ruby
 def print_hi(name)